 The Board of Directors of Congaree Riverkeeper is comprised of dedicated individuals who bring their varied perspectives, interests and skills to guide policy development, raise financial resources, and assure proper management of the organization.

-George Durban is Director of Trust for First Citizens Bank and Trust, and lives along the Congaree River.
+George Durban (Vice Chair) recently retired as Director of Trust for First Citizens Bank and lives along the Congaree River.

 Viola Hendley is a teacher, and a community activist involved in the revitalization and preservation of the Olympia neighborhood, a historic mill village located in downtown Columbia alongside the Congaree River, and an advocate for cleaning and restoring Rocky Branch.

 Robert Key is a Senior Vice President and portfolio manager with CCM Investment Advisors and a fan of the outdoors.

 Chris Kueny is President of the Riverland Park Neighborhood Association in Cayce, and owner/manager of Sub Station II in Cayce.

 Malcolm Leaphart is the founding President of the Saluda River Chapter of Trout Unlimited.
 He served on the Lower Saluda River Advisory Task Force and as a water quality and fisheries advocate during the federal relicensing of the Lake Murray hydro.

 Joe McCulloch is an attorney with his own private practice in Columbia.
 He loves the outdoors and enjoys surfing and hunting.

 Regan Norris works as an environmental scientist for a national consulting engineering firm.
 He is also an avid whitewater kayaker and fisherman.

 Dr. Mark Salley is a physician at Palmetto Health Baptist who loves to hunt, fish, and swim in the Congaree River basin.
 He is devoted to preserving this wonderful natural resource.